 Timekeeper: Makes sure the meeting is on schedule, and that people are respectful of each others time speaking.

 Notetaker: Writes notes of the agenda, general topics discussed, and decisions reached.
-The notetaker is responsible for emailing the notes to the organizing list.
+The notetaker is responsible for emailing the notes to the internal mailing list.